Azure Batch best practices

 Directory junctions, sometimes called directory hard-links, are difficult to deal with during task and job cleanup.
 Use symlinks (soft-links) rather than hard-links.

-For the purposes of isolation, if your scenario requires isolating jobs from each other, then you should isolate these jobs by having them in separate pools.
+For the purposes of isolation, if your scenario requires isolating jobs from each other, do so by having them in separate pools.
 A pool is the security isolation boundary in Batch, and by default, two pools are not visible or able to communicate with each other.
 Avoid using separate Batch accounts as a means of isolation.

-There are various scenarios in which you'd want to move your existing Batch account from one region to another.
+There are scenarios in which it might be helpful to move an existing Batch account from one region to another.
 For example, you may want to move to another region as part of disaster recovery planning.

 For more information on Resource Manager and templates, see Quickstart: Create and deploy Azure Resource Manager templates by using the Azure portal.